HinodeXRT/xrtpy/docs/getting_started.rst

 ===============

 XRTpy is a Python package being developed for the analysis of observations made by the X-Ray Telescope (XRT) on the Hinode spacecraft.
-This page is intended for new users of `xrtpy`.
+This page is intended for new users of `XRTpy`.

 XRTpy Objects:
 **************